-The NC identifies and interviews short-listed candidates before formally considering and recommending them for appointment to the Board and where applicable, to the Board Committees.
+The NC identifies and interviews short-listed candidates before recommending them for appointment formally to the Board and where applicable, to the Board Committees.

-The NC in reviewing and recommending to the Board any new Director appointment takes into consideration the current Board size and its mix, the competing time commitments faced by Directors with multiple Board representations, the additional skills and experience that will bolster the core competencies of the Board, the search process for the identification of suitable candidates and once identified, the appropriate knowledge, experience and skills of the candidates who in its opinion, are fit and proper and qualified for office.
-As the Company is a finance company as defined under the Finance Companies Act 1967 of Singapore, all new appointments to the Board are subject to the approval of the Monetary Authority of Singapore.
+In reviewing and recommending any new Director appointment, the NC takes into consideration the current Board size and its mix, the competing time commitments faced by Directors with multiple Board representations, the additional skills and experience that will bolster the core competencies of the Board, the search process for the identification of suitable candidates and once identified, the appropriate knowledge, experience and skills of the candidates who in its opinion, are fit and proper and qualified for office.
+As the Company is a finance company as defined under the Finance Companies Act 1967 of Singapore, in accordance with the Monetary Authority of Singapore ("MAS") Notice 817, all new appointments to the Board are subject to the approval of the MAS.